 Like the BabyList option mentioned prior, you can also add cash funds for experiences, travel and more.

 MyRegistry makes it easy to build a list as they have the most popular items added to lists as well as a simple baby checklist to ensure you’re adding everything you need before the big day comes.

 - Website: MyRegistry.com

 In the end, I would recommend something like MyRegistry to put all of your items in one place, making it very easy for your buyers to find out what you need.
+This is one of the best baby registries for multiple stores.
 As every retailer will have different brands, pricing and features, it’s silly to stick to just one.
 Even if you use this platform, you can still take advantage of the many perks they offer.